waynehall2/dataOrginization/README.md

 ## Usage

 1. Place the original Excel file in the same directory as the script.
+2. Update the script and add the original Excel file name.
+Line 7, file_name = 'addNameHere.xlsx'.
+3. Update the script and add the output Excel file name.
+Line 34, output_file_name = 'nameOutputFileHere.xlsx'
-2. Run the script using Python:
+4. Run the script using Python:

 bash python script_name.py